phma/wring-twistree/README.md

 `stack run -- -k key -H plaintext -o hash` hashes a file.
 Omit `-o hash` to output the hash to stdout.

-`stack run -- -c foo` runs cryptanalysis of type `foo`, which is currently `relkey` for related-key cryptanalysis.
+`stack run -- -c foo` runs cryptanalysis of type `foo`, which is currently `relkey` for related-key cryptanalysis, `integral` for integral cryptanalysis, `hashcoll` for hash collisions, or `integral-fixed` or `hashcoll-linear` for variants of the preceding.
 This option is not available in the Rust implementation.

 `cargo` instead of `stack` runs the Rust implementation; the options are the same, except that hash is `-h`.